unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_true

-split big messages into multiple chunks if they are bigger than allowed packet size (default is false)
+``help``: split big messages into multiple chunks if they are bigger than allowed packet size (default is false)

 plugin: echo